 Fixed Temperature-ROR Heat Detector (Ceiling Mounted)

 Provide analog/addressable combination fixed temperature / rate-of-rise detectors for all ceiling mounted locations.
-The heat detector shall have a nominal fixed temperature alarm point rating of 135 degrees F (57 degrees C) and a rate of rise alarm point of 15 degrees F (9 degrees C) per minute.
-The heat detector shall be rated for ceiling installation at a minimum of 70 ft (21.3m) centers and be suitable for wall mount applications.
+The heat detector shall have a nominal fixed temperature alarm point rating of 135 degrees F and a rate of rise alarm point of 15 degrees F per minute.
+The heat detector shall be rated for ceiling installation at a minimum of 70 foot centers and be suitable for wall mount applications.

 Basis of Design: Edwards model SIGA-HRD.